PGlab-NIPER/CRAFT/README.md

 # CRAFT_cmd
 CRAFT_cmd, a command-line version of the CRAFT tool that is designed for cavity prediction and the estimation of associated physicochemical properties.
-The a web-based tool is also available at http://14.139.57.41:8080/
+It can be used to process single and multiple files.
+The web-based tool is also available at http://pitools.niper.ac.in/CRAFT

 # CRAFT (Cavity Recognition Assisted by Flow Transfer algorithm)